-Through mind/body counseling you will begin to uncover how your past experiences inform the way you embody yourself today.
-You will begin to have more freedom, more strength, more awareness and more spontaneity in how you literally and figuratively move through your life.
+Through bodymind counseling you will begin to uncover how your past experiences inform the way you embody yourself today.
+You and your relationships will begin to have more freedom, more strength, more awareness and more spontaneity.
 You will feel the ground support your movement on Earth.
 This process is sometimes fun and sometimes frustrating.
 It sometimes feels easy and sometimes feels hard.
-It's pretty much like life, but in a safe place to experience your life and yourself in new ways.
+It's pretty much like life, but in a safe place to experience your life, your self, and others in new ways.
 Stephen Johnson calls it "The hard work miracle."

 When?
-Appointments are scheduled between 11:30am and 6:30pm Monday through Wednesday, and between 9am and 3pm Thursday
+Groups take place every-other-week on Tuesday and Wednesday evenings, meeting about two times per month.
+Other appointments are scheduled between 11am and 6pm Monday through Wednesday, and between 9am and 3pm Thursday

 Is there paperwork I need to complete?
 Thanks for asking - Yes!
 The new client forms are found a bit further down this page.

 What about health insurance?
-I accept most Blue Cross/Blue Shield of Michigan PPO plans.
+For individual sessions only, I accept most Blue Cross/Blue Shield of Michigan PPO plans.
 If you will be using health insurance to help cover your session fee, be certain to call them prior to our first session to ensure the following: